PARSE's Advancement Rule - Bad?

 Well that has has been recently addressed, so in Ren-C you can break a forever [] (now CYCLE).
 You'd be able to break an infinite looping PARSE, too.

 I mention in my linked post that sometimes decaying to infinite loops is a feature...and here it certainly can be.
-Consider any [:(...)].
+Consider some [:(...)].
 It may be that on one iteration it evaluates to null and hence vaporizes.
 But on the next pass it might evaluate to a rule which splices.

 ...and with that...I'm convinced...